andreacappelletti97/cloudsimplus_hw1/README.md

 Where the output can be seen as the total time taken in order to complete all the Cloudlets assigned to our cloud environment.

+If we look at our business model we have that we pay for

+- CPU usage per second
+- Power consumption per second

+That depends on Total Execution Time

+- RAM allocated per MB
+- Bw allocated per MB
+- Storage allocated per MB

+That depends on the number of space allocated

+We can look into efficiency and try to take in consideration the number of allocated VMs and the CPU % usage in order to find a good compromise to minimise the overall cost.

+A way for doing so is to run an experiment and consider the denominator of the efficiency the total execution time.
 ```
 Efficiency = Power consumption / Total execution time
 ```